killercup/earl/README.md

 A fork of [rust-url](https://github.com/servo/rust-url) adding support for Serde 1.0 and simplifying the code base a bit.

+**This is meant as a temporary thing that will be replaced by url 2.0 eventually!** Honestly, I just wanted to change stuff without many consequences.
+Also, the name is cool.

 ## License

 Most of the code is originally authored and thus copyright by the